phatjkk/number-guessing-app-python/README.md

 Clone project and run in terminal "python main.py" to run.

-Set isHack = True to enable game cheat.
+Set isHack = True in config.py to enable game cheat.

 Run unittest all "python -m unittest"